eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ### Requirements:

-- Two connected machines are required in this experiment: the first serves as a host server to deploy the systems (similar to above), and the second runs as a client to generate writes and queries.
+- For this experiment, we need a second machine, which runs as a client to generate writes and queries.

-### Setup
+- In this machine, do the following:

-- Clone this repo on the second machine
+    - Clone this repo
     - Install the dependencies and system libraries:

   ```bash
   cd systems/